Personal Care Services

 II.
 PROCESS FOR TRACKING AND REPORTING SERVICES

 A completed, signed and dated activity checklist must be completed for each student for whom personal care services will be reported.
 Below are a monthly and a weekly version of the Personal Care checklist.
 Districts have the option to use either of these lists or may create their own.

 - The district will add the names of the students receiving personal care services to each paraprofessional's checklist so that each has their own checklist for logging encounters.

 - Each para-professional will record the services they render to each student on their checklist on a daily basis.

 - At the end of the week (or month), the para-professional will enter their servcies into Service Tracker, and then turn in their signed and dated checklists to the designated person/location in the district.

 - The paper checklists must be filed and kept by the district for seven years in case of an audit.

 Fax: (734) 334-1824

-To help a student or family apply for Medicaid in Michigan, call your local Department of Human Services Office.
+To help a student or family apply for Medicaid in Michigan, call your local Department of Health and Human Services Office.